-ACPO Good Practice Guide for Computer-Based Electronic Evidence
+ACPO Good Practice Guide for Computer Based Electronic Evidence

-All of our computer forensics experts adhere to the Association of Chief Police Officers (ACPO) Good Practice Guide for Computer Based Electronic Evidence.
+All of our computer forensic experts adhere to the Association of Chief Police Officers (ACPO) Good Practice Guide for Computer Based Electronic Evidence.
 The main principles of the ACPO/NPCC Good Practice Guide for Computer Based Electronic Evidence are:

 Principle 1: No action taken by law enforcement agencies or their agents should change data held on a computer or storage media which may subsequently be relied upon in court.